NSHipster/articles/2019-02-11-swift-regular-expressions.md

 ### Matching Multi-Line Patterns with Named Capture Groups

-The only thing making Cluedo a strictly single-player affair is that you need some way to test a theory without revealing the answer to yourself.
+The only thing making Cluedo a strictly multiplayer affair is that you need some way to test a theory without revealing the answer to yourself.